metasnv-tool/metaSNV/README.md

 - metaSNV v1 paper: https://doi.org/10.1371/journal.pone.0182392

-See the full documentation for more details and a tutorial on this page.
+See the full [documentation](https://github.com/metasnv-tool/metaSNV/tree/master/documentation) for more details and an test example on this page below.

 Download
 ========